Mara O’Brien James

 President and CEO (Interim)

-Mara O’Brien James has over 18 years of senior leadership experience with direct organizational responsibility in Brand/Marketing, Communications, Human Resources, Government Relations and Advocacy, Volunteer Management, International Safety and Security, Information & Technology, Knowledge Management and Strategic Planning.
+Mara O’Brien James has over 18 years of senior leadership experience with direct organizational responsibility in Partnership Building, Brand/Marketing, Communications, Human Resources, Government Relations and Advocacy, Volunteer Management, International Safety and Security, Information & Technology, Knowledge Management and Strategic Planning.
 Before joining CARE Canada in 2009, Mara worked in management in healthcare, and also had a successful consulting practice with a wide range of clients, including healthcare agencies, UN agencies, high-tech firms, and government organizations.

 At CARE Canada, Mara is responsible for leading the organization in fulfilling its mission to serve individuals and families in the poorest communities of the world.
 Leading the successful execution of CARE Canada’s strategic and business plans, Mara continues to position the organization for success in a constantly changing global environment, ensures the acquisition of timely and essential human and financial resources and actively engages in the governance of CARE Canada and CARE International.

-Mara has a BA from Trent University specializing in Canadian History (with an emphasis in Indigenous Studies) and Education and has also studied organizational development at Carleton University’s Sprott School of Business.
+Mara has a BA from Trent University specializing in Canadian History (with an emphasis in Indigenous Studies) and has also studied organizational development at Carleton University’s Sprott School of Business.
 Having lived and worked on three continents Mara came to CARE because of our commitment to women’s and girl’s empowerment.

 Acting Vice President, People & Culture